 The course will examine both regulatory failure patterns and the means by which firms gain strategic, competitive advantage through shaping government decisions and programs.
 In examining techniques of lobbying, the course will focus on the US setting and identify both effective and ineffective methods of lobbying.
 By the end of the course, students should have obtained a good working knowledge of the US regulatory system, the major instruments of regulation, and the typical interactive patterns of regulators and regulated parties.
 Please note: Attendance at all sessions is mandatory in order to get course credit.

 - Immersion-format course.
 This course will be offered on the following dates:

+- o July 14, 1-5pm

-- o July 15, 1-5pm; 117 Mervis
+- o July 15, 9am-5pm

-- o July 16, 9am-5pm; 117 Mervis
+- o July 16, 9am-5pm

-- July 17, 9am-5pm; 117 Mervis